Jatin-Goyal-552/Jatin-Goyal-552/README.md

 - 👋 Hi, I’m @Jatin-Goyal-552
-- 👀 I’m interested in Machine Learning and Django
+- 👀 I’m interested in Machine Learning and Django.
 - 🌱 I’m currently developing my Machine Learning and Django skills.
-- 💞️ I’m looking to collaborate on Machine Learning and Web application projects.
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Web application projects.
-- 📫 How to reach me goyaljatin9856@gmail.com or goyaljatin310@gmail.com
+- 📫 If you wanna reach me please mail me at goyaljatin9856@gmail.com or goyaljatin310@gmail.com

 <!---
 Jatin-Goyal-552/Jatin-Goyal-552 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.